Nonasymptotic control of the MLE for misspecified nonparametric hidden Markov models

-A typical way to check \textbf{[Aentropy]} is to use a parametrization of the emission densities, for instance a lipschitz application $[-1,1]^{m_M} \longrightarrow S^{(\gamma)}_{K,M,n}$.
+\end{description} A typical way to check \ref{Aentropy} is to use a parametrization of the emission densities, for instance a lipschitz application $[-1,1]^{m_M} \longrightarrow S^{(\gamma)}_{K,M,n}$.
 This reduces the construction of a bracket covering on $S^{(\gamma)}_{K,M,n}$ to the construction of a bracket covering of the unit ball of $\Rbb^{m_M}$.
 In this case, $\Caux$ depends on the lipschitz constant of the parametrization.
+Baring models $\Sbf_n^{(\gamma)}$ that grow so fast with respect to $n$ that \ref{Aentropy} becomes essentially meaningless, \ref{Agrowth} is usually immediately checked once \ref{Aentropy} is established.
 An example of this approach is given in Section~\ref{sec_minimax} for mixtures of exponential power distributions.